Master on Water Resources and Environment (RHYMA) is an Official Postgraduate Degree approved by the Governing Council of Andalusia on May 13, 2008.

 Indicators of the quality

-For those attending the Master in Water Resources and Environment no specific mobility actions have been defined, nevertheless students may benefit from general actions or programs established by the University of Malaga or any other institution.
+Those attending the Master in Water Resources and Environment will be able to qualify for mobility general actions or programs established by the University of Malaga or any other institution.